-1. Identify the Channels that Customers Use
+1. Identify the channels that customers use

 The very first step you need to take is to identify the different channels that customers use to interact with your business.
 While some of these are obvious, current and future clients can reach out to your business in a variety of ways.
 So, you need to gauge which channels customers are using and make sure that you’re available through all, or at least most of these.

 Remember, the way consumers interact with a company can change over time.
-So, you should keep a close eye on your customers’ preferences and make changes accordingly.
+So, you should keep a close eye on your customer’s preferences and make changes accordingly.

-2. Implement a Cloud-Based Solution
+2. Implement a cloud-based solution

-Many contact center decision-makers fear omnichannels because they think they have to tear down all of their current architecture and start from scratch.
+Many contact center decision-makers fear omnichannel because they think they have to tear down all of their current architecture and start from scratch.
 But, cloud technology has made giant leaps since the development of contact centers.
 So, all the tools you need to have are now available on cloud deployment.
 This helps you implement powerful solutions immediately and without costly installation expenses.

 The best part is that you won’t need to have particularly powerful machines, just a secure internet connection that’s fast enough to access all of your tools at once.

-3. Choose Compatible Platforms
+3. Choose compatible platforms